VITALIoTOrg/vitaliot/vital-core-security-snmp-exposer/README.md

 ## Configuration

-In order to change the configuration you need to edit file "src/main/resources/config.properties" and change the values of the properties:

-* **IDP_HOST** is the address of the server running OpenAM

-* **SNMP_PORT** is the port number where the OpenAM SNMP interface is listening (used for monitoring)

 To change the path where WildFly will deploy the application you have to change the value of "context-root" in file "src/main/webapp/WEB-INF/jboss-web.xml".